roserhp/F81_F84_Phylogenetic_Invariants/README.md

 ## File descriptions

-The repository contains two folders with code in the following to software systems:
+The repository contains two folders with code in the following two software systems:

 * Macaulay2:
   * Tripod_propositions.m2: This file contains computational proofs for Propositions 3.2, 3.3, 3.4, 7.1 and 7.2.